SchiefLab/G001/README.md

 # If you ran the steps above in FACS analysis, you can use the following command to collate
 g001 collate -i flow_processed_out/ -o collated_flow

-# If you did not run the above steps in FACS analysis, we have included the output data in data/flow/flow_process_out needed for collation
+# If you did not run the above steps in FACS analysis, we have run those steps and placed the output
+# in /data/flow/flow_process_out.
+You can use the following command to collate
 g001 collate -i data/flow/flow_process_out/ -o collated_flow

 # For more options, use